RJ150/Capstone-Project/README.md

 Some of the major quesions to be answered in this report include:
 - What is the total sales value by region, product and month?
 - What is the Average Sales per product?
-- What is the Total Revenue by region
+- What is the Total Revenue by region?

+### Data Visualization
+---